-The effort of a free people to provide for the education kids bounce house of their children as a necessity for the maintenance of the their political institutions makes a story of interest and importance.
+The effort of a free people to provide for the education of their children as a necessity for the maintenance of the their political institutions makes a story of interest and importance.
 Especially is this true when the movement meets with criticism and opposition, when its leaders are hampered by the absence of any general appreciation of the value of the issue, and when violent prejudice of race, religion, and class is aroused and must be overcome.

 -Franklin Spencer Edmonds, 1902